meraidandouch/bf591-finalproject/README.md

 The app can be broken into four parts:
 1. **Samples** - This tab allows users to explore metadata through a series of functionalities such as viewing the summary table, entire sortable data-table and density plot of sample groups.
   - <img width="1486" alt="Screen Shot 2022-05-09 at 11 29 22 AM" src="https://user-images.githubusercontent.com/16998734/167444518-b8d3385c-0158-4b59-94d6-e87a8dbce60c.png">
 3. **Counts** - After uploading raw read counts data here, users will have access to a plethora of plots (diagnostic scatter plot, clustered heatmap, PCA) that they can interact with by adjusting percentile of gene count variance and number of nonzero gene counts.
   - <img width="1484" alt="Screen Shot 2022-05-09 at 11 29 31 AM" src="https://user-images.githubusercontent.com/16998734/167444535-b83b11ed-4504-47e5-bf85-96fc4f49c44f.png">
 5. **DeSeq** - Differential expression identifies which genes, if any, are implicated in a specific biological comparison.
 This component allows the user to load and explore a differential expression dataset.
   - <img width="1482" alt="Screen Shot 2022-05-09 at 11 29 48 AM" src="https://user-images.githubusercontent.com/16998734/167444544-dd3511cf-6bb3-4a9e-9277-05c0e40287bb.png">

 7. **FGSEA** - A table of fgsea results from the differential expression data is displayed in this tab, along with a barplot of fgsea NES for top pathways selected by slider, scatter plot of NES on x-axis and -log10 adjusted p-value on y-axis, with gene sets below threshold in grey color, and a download-able current filtered table results.
   - <img width="1494" alt="Screen Shot 2022-05-09 at 11 29 58 AM" src="https://user-images.githubusercontent.com/16998734/167444558-4b14d983-f567-4598-9526-fd37e3b9b2de.png">

 Things I still need to work on:
 - Heatmap shows only top highly variable 30 gene counts and does not interact with user input
-- Making input choices more dynamic and not showing up before user has uploaded their files!
+- Making input choices more dynamic and not show up before user has uploaded their files!
+For example, in the counts tab, the Heatmap and PCA plots are not interative.
+Additionally, the GSEA table tab allows useres to download data before they have uploaded their file.
 - Column data types in the Samples tab are manually entered and future work should include automating this process
+\

 **Reference**: Hérault, F., Houée-Bigot, M., Baéza, E., Bouchez, O., Esquerré, D., Klopp, C. and Diot, C., 2019.
 RNA-seq analysis of hepatic gene expression of common Pekin, Muscovy, mule and hinny ducks fed ad libitum or overfed.
 BMC genomics, 20(1), pp.1-14.<img width="1494" alt="Screen Shot 2022-